ChristophSchmidl/software-security/exam-preparation/README.md

 ### Lecture 1 - Introduction & Security in the SDLC (Security Development Life Cyle?) - Sept 8

+* **Trusted Computing Base**: TCB is the collection of software and hardware that we have to trust for our security

 * Literature:
 	* [Software Security by Gary McGraw](../literature/Software_Security_-_Gary_McGraw.pdf)